← All beaches & hotels

 ⚠️ Important Disclaimer

 Safe to Swim Hawaii is an independent passion project — it is not affiliated with the Hawaii Department of Health, Grand Wailea, or any government agency or hotel brand.
 Water quality ratings on this site are estimates based on publicly available testing data and geographic analysis.
 They are not real-time measurements and may not reflect current conditions.
-“No DOH Alerts” means no advisory is currently posted — it does not mean the water was tested and found safe.
+“No DOH Alerts” means no advisory is currently posted — it does not mean a recent bacteria sample confirmed low levels.
 DOH only monitors a fraction of Hawaii’s beaches, and some areas have no regular testing at all.

 Always verify current water quality conditions with the Hawaii Department of Health Clean Water Branch before entering the water.
 This site is for informational purposes only and should not be the sole basis for any swimming decisions.